<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 How can we ensure that our graduates are prepared to make a real difference in their sustainability careers?
 By equipping them with practical experience and foundational skills.

-In this section, we will walk through both the “soft” skills and concrete coursework that you could grow into over the course of this two-year master’s program.
+In this section, we will walk through both the “soft” skills you will gain and the concrete environmental education courses you'll experience during this two-year master’s program.
 The ability to communicate effectively and knowledge of and comfort with science, policy, and resource development is a powerful combination.

 FIRST YEAR